 - Alcohol testing

 - National Institute on Drug Abuse(NIDA) testing

 - Audiometer testing

-Many urgent care centers employ a broad range of samples, including an oral swab drug test, hair follicle test, and urine drug test.
-However, in most cases, a urine sample will be examined to identify and detect the presence of illicit substances.
-Urgent care drug tests screen for marijuana, opiates, phencyclidine (PCP), cocaine, and amphetamines.
-Many centers also do testing to detect alcohol and benzodiazepines such as valium.
+In most cases, a urine sample will be examined to identify and detect the presence of illicit substances.
+Urgent care may conduct a 5-panel drug test that screens for MMJ, opiates, phencyclidine, PCP, cocaine, and amphetamines.
+Many centers also do testing to detect alcohol and benzodiazepines, such as valium.